simonuwe/oracle-apex-json-region/README.md

 # oracle-apex-json-item

-An Oracle-APEX-plugin that dynamicaly provides for each property of a JSON-schema an input field to support an easy way to display and edit a JSON item.
+An Oracle-APEX-plugin that dynamically provides for each property of a JSON-schema an input field to support an easy way to display and edit a JSON item.

 ## Screenshots
 ![demo](docu/demo.gif)